 - Be careful not to wrongly judge self-confident people as narcissistic.
-Narcism is not so much about confidence in public roles, but whether one holds distorted versions of reality regarding themselves.
+Narcism is not about confidence in public roles, but distorted versions of reality regarding self.
 Quiet or seemingly shy people can also be narcissistic (hypochondriacs are classic examples).

-- Don’t be like the parents who overindulged a child’s sense of personal beauty or talent in a way that distorts reality.
-This approach will lead to self-deception, narcissism and social dysfunction.
+- Don’t be the parents who overindulged a child’s sense of personal beauty or talent.
+This will lead to self-deception, narcissism and social dysfunction.
 It’s also a sure path to marital misery!

 Questions worth asking

-- Are you encouraging narcissistic symptoms in your parenting?
+- Are you encouraging narcissistic symptoms in your children?